 - Boxed.com benefit: Get 5% back in rewards when you use your World Elite Mastercard to make bulk purchases of food and household supplies using Boxed.com.

-Other than these elements, coverage is much the same, other than the amount of cell phone coverage, which is elevated to $1,000 in coverage per year, with a maximum claim of $800 per claim.
+Other than these elements, coverage is much the same, other than the amount of cellphone coverage.
+This is elevated to $1,000 in coverage per year, with a maximum claim of $800 per claim.

-If you’re interested in a World Mastercard or World Elite Mastercard, the best thing you can do is take the time to compare a few cards you like including their rewards programs, perks, and any free insurance products you might qualify for.
+If you’re interested in a World Mastercard or World Elite Mastercard, the best thing you can do is take the time to compare a few cards you like.
+For instance, look at each card's rewards programs, perks, and any free insurance products you might qualify for.

 Once you find a card with the benefits you want and an annual fee you can live with, sign up and give it a try.